 Arniston House is a magnificent William Adam, Palladian style mansion house set in acres of beautiful parkland just 11 miles from Edinburgh.
 It has been home to the Dundas family for over 400 years.
+You are most welcome to come and visit us, have a tour, see the beautiful grounds and perhaps consult with our Events Coordinator about a wedding or other event.
 We invite you to come and visit us.

-The current family members, Althea Dundas-Bekker and her daughter, Henrietta Dundas will take you on a guided tour of their home which begins in the magnificent Hall with its elaborate stucco work by Joseph Enzer among many other intriguing features.
+Guided tours are regularly taken by the currnet family members, Althea Dundas-Bekker and her daughter Henrietta beginning in the magnificent Hall with its elaborate stucco work by Joseph Enzer.
 A brief background history will enable you to experience the house as it was and now is namely a grand Georgian mansion house but also remaining a family home.The House

 Other principle rooms on the tour include John Adam’s Dining Room and Drawing Room which are now restored having been gutted due to dry rot in the 1950s.
 The oldest room in the house is the atmospheric Oak Room where hangs portraits of past generations of the family.
-The house boasts two Library’s from different eras and one with a secret door!
 The original William Adam Library is now home to an extensive collection of ceramics including Meissen and Sevres sets and a Bealby glass.
-The portrait room at the top of the house has an impressive collection of paintings by Sir Henry Raeburn and Romney.The Grounds
+The Portrait Room at the top of the house has an impressive collection of paintings by Sir Henry Raeburn and Romney.The Grounds